Amandeepdhak/DTMashupsLive/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a copy of this mashup, please make sure have the Prerequisites listed below.

 ### Prerequisites

-All you need is a Qlik Sense App and we can build out the objects on a web mashup.
+All you require is a Qlik Sense App and we can build out the objects on a web mashup.

 ### Installation

-No Installation is required.
+Qlik Sense is required to be installed either on Client Managed or on SaaS.
+You would also need to provide us access to an hosting cloud service such as Azure.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>